jaredquinn/meshtastic-bridge/NODE.md

 checkout v2.2.9.47301a5
 ```

-Copy the [Dockerfile.node](Dockerfile.node) file from this repository to the firmware directory;
+Copy the [Dockerfile.node](Dockerfile.node) file from this repository to the firmware directory.

-it has changes and updates from the release file, which currently
-*only* builds the development release from master branch.
+Current limitations in the Dockerfile contained within the firmware repository include:

+* *only* building from the master branch pulled from github;  preventing local changes.
+* Does not build on ARM architectures (see [https://github.com/meshtastic/firmware/pull/3500](meshtastic/firmware PR#3500).

-The Dockerfile.node file in this repository uses the currently
+The Dockerfile.node file in this changes this behaviour and builds from the current copy of the
-checked out code to build the image, and therefore can be used
-against any recent version.
+code from the current working directory.

-Some older versions have known issues with some components;
+Some older versions have known issues with some components see Caveats below.

-To build:
+## Building the image

+Build a container image from your firmware directory by running docker build:

 ```
 docker build -t meshtastic:v2.2.9 -f Dockerfile.node .